 Rochester is a relatively large city located in the state of New York.
 With a population of 205,695 people and 141 constituent neighborhoods, Rochester is the seventh largest community in New York.
-Rochester has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Rochester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities, Rochester isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Rochester are a mix of both white- and blue-collar jobs.
 Overall, Rochester is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Rochester who work in office and administrative support (11.66%), sales jobs (9.62%), and food service (7.31%).